 Add the parmesan cheese and cream and stir over a low heat until the cheese has melted, then add the frozen peas and most of the mushrooms.
 Leave a few mushrooms aside for garnish.
 Continue to heat gently until the peas have defrosted and the mushrooms are heated through.

 Taste for seasoning, and add salt and finely ground black pepper if required.
 Serve garnished with the remainder of the mushrooms, and optionally, with a slice of garlic bread.

 If you'd like to be notified of any new recipes, why not subscribe to my newsletter?
 As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 For a more substantial meal, add a cup of chopped, cooked ham with the peas and mushrooms.

 Mushroom and pea risotto is also delicious when served with a slice of garlic bread.

 You can also serve this dish as a side with these recipes

 Can I freeze mushroom and pea risotto?

 Yes, you can freeze this dish.
-Just pack the cooled rice into a rigid freezer container, label and store in the freezer for up to 6 months.
+Just pack the cooled rice into a rigid freezer container, label and store it in the freezer for up to 6 months.

 To use, allow to defrost then transfer to a saucepan and warm gently until piping hot.